 - In 180 metres, just past Laundry Cottage on your right, as the road swings to the left [!] go through a metal kissing gate on your right (almost directly ahead of you) and follow an indistinct path beside a hedge on your right, then a fence, across a field.

 - In about 90 metres you come to the field end at a T-junction with a footpath, with a metal kissing gate on your right. [!]
 Turn left onto this path – to rejoin the route at point [8A] below.

-2) Continue on the main route
+2) Continue on the original Book route

 - On the other side of the B4526 road,[!] take the right-hand footpath of two, signposted to Cold Harbour, your direction 220°.
 In 30 metres you reach an open space with a concrete base.
 Keep ahead over it and in 80 metres you have a rusty iron fence on your right as you head up through the wood in a south-westerly direction.